Yuqin-G/FedCGS/README.md

-# Capture Global Feature Statistics for One Shot Federated Learning
+# Capture Global Feature Statistics for One-Shot Federated Learning
-This repository is the official implementation of the AAAI 2025 paper "Capture Global Feature Statistics for One Shot Federated Learning"
+This repository is the official implementation of the AAAI 2025 paper "Capture Global Feature Statistics for One-Shot Federated Learning"

 ## Usage
 Our FedCGS: